-(2) Member of the Audit Committee & Corporate Governance and Compensation Committee.
+(3) Member of the Corporate Governance and Compensation Committee (the "CGCC").
+Mr. Hall is Chair of the CGCC.

-(3) Northern Platinum Ltd., Prophecy Holdings Inc. and Prophecy Resource Corp. were amalgamated on June 13, 2011 as one company under the name "Prophecy Resource Corp."
+(4) Northern Platinum Ltd., Prophecy Holdings Inc. and Prophecy Resource Corp. were amalgamated on June 13, 2011 as one company under the name "Prophecy Resource Corp."
 Prophecy Resource Corp. changed its name to "Prophecy Coal Corp." on June 14, 2011.
 Prophecy Coal Corp. changed its name to "Prophecy Development Corp." on January 5, 2015.

-(4) 2,843,170 of these Common Shares are held by Merit Holdings Ltd., a private company wholly owned and controlled by Mr. Lee.
+(5) 284,310 of these Common Shares are held by Merit Holdings Ltd., a private company wholly owned and controlled by Mr. Lee.

-(5) These Common Shares are held by Sophir Asia Limited, a private company wholly owned and controlled by Mr. Igata.
+(6) These Common Shares are held by Sophir Asia Limited, a private company wholly owned and controlled by Mr. Igata.